-SIS-O List
+SIS List

-The SIS-O List is an electronic mailing list that allows us to send messages to all enrolled students.
-You will be added to the list early in your first term.
-The list is used to remind students of important dates, publicize assistantships and internships available to students, publicize school events, distribute the paperwork you'll complete to graduate, and any other information relevant to our students.
+The SIS List is an electronic mailing list that allows us to send messages to all enrolled students.
+You will be added to the list early in your first semester.
+The list is used to remind students of important dates during the semester, to publicize assistantships and internships available to students, publicize school events, distribute the paperwork you'll complete to graduate, and any other information relevant to our students.
 Messages posted to the list will be sent to your LSU email address.
 Again, it is your responsibility to check your LSU email account.